 - In Microsoft PowerPoint Online, documents you create are automatically saved to OneDrive, so nothing extra to do here.

-Keeping all of your PowerPoint presentations in OneDrive gives you a second level of assurance that your presentation is stored safely.
-In addition, making OneDrive your main storage for presentations will make it available no matter where you're working from.
+Keeping all your PowerPoint presentations in OneDrive gives you a second level of assurance that your presentation is stored safely.
+Plus, making OneDrive your main storage for presentations will make it available no matter where you're working from.

 You don't have to choose one version or the other.
 PowerPoint Online is an ideal supplement to your desktop PowerPoint app, and capable enough if you don't want to buy PowerPoint.